One page UX Review

 - Your sales page promoting a specific product or service

-- A targeted landing page associated to a specific campaign
+- A targeted landing page connected to a specific campaign

 - Simply your homepage